jeffmikels/mattermost_api_dart/doc/MattermostInsightsApi.md

 [[Back to top]](#) [[Back to API list]](../GENERATED_README.md#documentation-for-api-endpoints) [[Back to Model list]](../GENERATED_README.md#documentation-for-models) [[Back to README]](../GENERATED_README.md)

 # **getTopReactionsForTeam**
-> MattermostTopReactionList getTopReactionsForTeam(teamId, timeRange, page, perPage)
+> MMTopReactionList getTopReactionsForTeam(teamId, timeRange, page, perPage)

 Get a list of the top reactions for a team.